 I have not tested this recipe with other variations, but if you do, let us know how it turns out in the comments!
 I always love to hear how you're adapting these recipes and use those as ideas for future recipes as well!

-How to make Sourdough Discard Pumpkin Chocolate Chunk Bread
+How to Make Sourdough Discard Pumpkin Chocolate Chunk Bread

 This is a supremely easy recipe with no rise time, so you'll be enjoying a delicious treat in under 2 hours!
+The full recipe with detailed directions is at the bottom of this post.

-In a medium bowl, whisk together flour, cinnamon, nutmeg, ginger, cloves, baking soda and salt.
+- Step 1: In a medium bowl, whisk together flour, cinnamon, nutmeg, ginger, cloves, baking soda and salt.
 Set aside.

-In a large bowl, combine the granulated and dark brown sugars, pumpkin purée, sourdough discard, vegetable oil and egg.
+- Step 2: In a large bowl, combine the granulated and dark brown sugars, pumpkin purée, sourdough discard, vegetable oil and egg.

-Coarsely chop the chocolate.
+- Step 3: Coarsely chop the chocolate.

-Add the dry ingredients to the wet ingredients and stir until combined.
+- Step 4: Add the dry ingredients to the wet ingredients and stir until combined.
 Fold in the chocolate chunks, reserving at least 2 Tablespoons of chocolate chunks for topping.

-Pour the batter into the prepared pan and spread evenly.
+- Step 5: Pour the batter into the prepared pan and spread evenly.
 Sprinkle the top with turbinado sugar and the remaining chocolate chunks.

-Bake until a toothpick inserted in the center of the loaf comes out clean.
+- Step 6: Bake until a toothpick inserted in the center of the loaf comes out clean.
 Let cool before slicing.

 Expert Baking Tips